OleMussmann/pyomo_jupyter/README.md

 # Create a JupyterLab environment for pyomo

 1. Install `docker` and `docker-compose`.
 2. Run `./set_environment.sh` to prepare an `.env` file.
 It contains your UID and GID that will be used to make data transfer between the Jupyter environment and your host system seamless.
+You only need to do this once per user.
 3. Summon the JupyterLab environment with `docker-compose up`.
 4. Click on the link http://127.0.0.1:8888/lab?token=... that appears in the log.
 5. Work in the work/notebooks folder within JupyterLab.